-Ranch Ehrlo programs and services are designed to enhance the well-being of individuals and their families through the provision of holistic, psychosocial therapies, leading to the improved social and emotional functioning.
+All residential programs serve a specific purpose designed to accommodate the needs of our residents.
+Programs and services are designed to enhance the well-being of individuals and their families through the provision of holistic, psychosocial therapies leading to improved social and emotional functioning.

 - Programs of the agency strive towards normalcy as an operational expectation

 - Programs are designed to address the specific needs of the resident

 - Programs utilize the relationship and therapeutic support as part of the nurturing process

 - Programs build on a balanced perspective that includes work, education, recreation, and therapy

 The Ranch is responsive to issues of cultural diversity, and makes every effort to design programs and services that reflect the population it serves.
 Since culture is an important aspect of self-identity, the agency has been delivering programs of cultural relevance to its residents for a number of years.